GitA distributed version control system

 If new remote branches have been created since you initially cloned down, or any of the remote branches have been updated, you can update all of those remote branches by running

-While cloning allows you to copy down the original repo, if you are not a collaborator on that repo, and you want to save any local changes you’ve made to github, you’ll have to create a new remote repository to push them to.
+While cloning allows you to copy down the original repo, if you are not a collaborator on that repo, and you want to push any local changes you’ve made to GitHub, you’ll have to create a new remote repository to push them to.

 Which brings us to…

 Forking creates a brand new remote repository on your GitHub account that’s a copy of the original.
 In order to work locally, you would then want to clone down your forked version of the repo.
 The forked version is now your

 origin remote where you can push and pull your local changes.

 In order to keep up with (pull down) any future changes that occur in the original repo, you would need to add a remote link to that repo that your local copy could access.
 We can accomplish this with the following command: